 Acute pain is generally categorized by a sudden sharp pain and can most often be associated with a specific event, disease, or accident.
 Acute pain can range in severity from mild to excruciating and can last moments or for months.
 Most acute pain diminishes as the underlying cause of the pain is treated or as the body heals.
 Untreated acute pain can lead to long-term chronic pain if not addressed by a medical professional.

 Acute Pain Treatments

 Rehabilitation & Physical Therapy

-Treating acute pain patients requires the ability to educate the client, and activation and exercise programs.
-Motivation on the part of the client is essential.
+Treating acute pain patients requires the ability to educate the patient and activation and exercise programs.
+Motivation on the part of the patient is essential.
 The therapist needs to be part of an overall team approach.
 Programming can include physical therapy and occupational therapy.

 Minimally Invasive Procedures